Khalidahmedkaram/Vital-Sign/README.md

 # Vital-Sign
-This project aims to check the person healthy by measuring his Body(Heart Rate,Temperature,Humidity ) Requirement
+This project aims to check the person healthy by measuring his Body(Heart Rate,Temperature,Humidity ) Using Arduino Requirement
 *Hardware
 The sensor required Pulse Sensor